demisto/content-docs/docs/integrations/context-standards-mandatory.md

 ---

 ## File
 The following is the format for a file.
-File here refers to the file indicator.
+File here refers to the file indicator or a binary file that could potentially be malicious, and might be checked for reputation or sent to a sandbox.

 ```json
 "File": {